TheoW03/TheoW03/README.md

 # Hello World 🌸

-I am a Computer Science university student, graduate May 2025.
+I am a Computer Science university student, graduating in May of 2025.

 I typically work in C++, C# and java. and sometimes a 40 year old assembly langauge when I am bored.